MyCryptoHQ/knowledge-base-content/how-to/accessing-wallet/how-to-use-the-parity-signer-with-mycrypto.md

 3. Fill in the recovery words you wrote down when creating the wallet.
 4. Set up a PIN code.

-## Now Let's Access Your Account from Your Phone Using MyCrypto!
+## Access your account from your phone with MyCrypto

 1. Go to [MyCrypto.com](https://mycrypto.com/account).